bitrise-io/devcenter/_articles/en/builds/triggering-builds/status-reporting.md

 - triggers
 - git
 - builds
-summary: 'Bitrise can push back build status reports to your Git hosting provider (GitHub/GitLab/Bitbucket).
+description: 'Bitrise can push back build status reports to your Git hosting provider (GitHub/GitLab/Bitbucket).
 You only need to authenticate Bitrise to communicate towards the Git hosting service. '
 redirect_from: []